Contact information

 BA (Cantab), MA (Cantab), D.Phil.
 (Oxon)

-Brian is responsible for driving research informatics and research computing capabilities at the Kennedy Institute and the Centre for Medicines Discovery.
+Brian is responsible for driving research informatics and research computing capabilities at NDM and in particular the Centre for Human Genetics and the Centre for Medicines Discovery.

 After completing a D.Phil. within the Iain Campbell lab at the University of Oxford, Brian was awarded a Wellcome Trust Prize Fellowship which he spent at the Abagyan lab at the Scripps Research Institute, La Jolla, USA, devising novel methods for proteins structure superimposition and also implementing high performance compute and storage clusters.
 He then worked as part of the Computational Chemistry group at BioFocus PLC before settling down at the SGC in Oxford and now the Centre for Medicines Discovery where he continues to be responsible for all aspects of Informatics, IT and structural bioinformatics.
 He has a particular interest in the development of novel data capture and visualisation methods for structural and chemical biology data.